sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 ## Cell in `UICollectionView`

 UIKit has a special cell class `TipUICollectionViewCell` for tips in a collection.
-It works like a normal cell, but for configuration you need to call `.configureTip`:
+It works like a classic cell, but for configuration you need to call `.configureTip`:

 ```swift
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {